Events from Jan 66 to Aug 66

 During January 1966, AARU’s big-screen sequel was in pre-production.
 Ambitious sets were constructed, and a number of new Dalek props were ordered from Shawcraft.

-Adding to the batch were the recycled casings from the stage play, and it was for this reason that AARU was credited in The Curse of the Daleks programme notes – the destiny of their Daleks was in the cinema.
+Adding to the batch were recycled casings from the stage play.
+When the play had closed in early January, Milton Subotsky had taken the chance to hire the five Daleks created for the play.
+A cost-effective way to boost the numbers.
 The links between the two productions were confirmed during a photoshoot on 19th January in which actress Jill Curzon posed in a number of outfits alongside a newly-finished movie Dalek.
 But this was no ordinary movie Dalek.

 Publicity photographs for the play a month earlier had shown one Dalek sporting a very distinctive V-shaped pincer – and this unique appendage was now attached to the new movie prop.
 For the Curzon shoot, not only was the arm a left-over from the play but also the gun – as it carried the spokes and narrow barrel which had been faithfully reproduced for the theatre, to mimic the TV series.